venoajie/MyApp/README.md

 - [x] Back up database to cloud and local
 - [x] Send automatic order based on pre-defined manual target

+## Transaction types:
+- Hedging.
+- Trading, based on:
+    Grid (continously send short and long.
+Net size expected to be zero) Price action/TA (send order based on market condition and provided with )
+- Balancing

 ## Transaction flow:
 - Fetch both market and exchange data through websocket and temporary save them either sqlite3 or in pickle format.
 - Modify market data for further analysis